The Tuskegee Airmen and William J Hughes

 In all, 992 pilots were trained in Tuskegee from 1941-46.
 355 were deployed overseas, and 84 lost their lives in accidents or combat..

-The book Bloody Skies: A 15th AAF B-17 Crew: How They Lived and Died Paperback – April 1, 1999 by Melvin W. McGuire describes his squadron’s actions while he was flying combat missions.
+The book Bloody Skies: A 15th AAF B-17 Crew: How They Lived and Died Paperback – April 1, 1999 by Melvin W. McGuire describes some of his squadron’s other actions while he was flying combat missions.